Complete guide to bottom-up watering plant container gardens

-Yes because you could add way too much water in your reservoir and it could sit there for longer than intended.
+Yes because you could add way too much water to your reservoir and it could sit there for longer than intended.

 Let's say you check back the next day after watering them the previous afternoon, and the water is still there, that's a bit much water and you'll need to chuck the remaining away.

 All the water should be gone in a few hours.